trevor104178381/trevor104178381.github.io/index.md

 [Curriculum Vitae](PengYangCV.pdf)

-Email: trevor@mail.ustc.edu.cn, yangpeng64@huawei.com
+Email: yangp@sustc.edu.cn; trevor@mail.ustc.edu.cn

-Office: Huawei Technologies CO., LTD., Hangzhou, China.
+Office: Room 913, Nanshan ipark A7 building, Nanshan district, Shenzhen, China.

 ---
 ## Brief CV

-I am a senior engineer at the IT Algorithm Department of Huawei Technologies CO., LTD., China.
-Before that, I received the Bachelor Degree and Ph.D Degree (Supervisors: Prof. Xin Yao and Prof. Ke Tang) in Computer Science from University of Science and Technology of China at 2012 and 2017, respectively.
+I am a Research Assistant Professor at the Department of Computer Science and Engineering, Southern University of Science and Technology.

 ### Experience
+* 2018.2 - present: **Research Assistant Professor**, Department of Computer Science and Engineering, Southern University of Science and Technology
-* 2017.7 - present: **Senior Engineer**, IT Algorithm Department, Huawei Technologies CO., LTD., China
+* 2017.7 - 2018.01: **Senior Engineer**, IT Algorithm Department, Huawei Technologies CO., LTD., China
 * 2012.9 - 2017.6: **Research Assistant**, USTC-Birmingham Joint Research Institute in Intelligent Computation and Its Applications (UBRI), University of Science and Technology of China, China
 * 2015.10.4 - 2015.10.24: **Visiting Student**, National Institute of Informatics, Japan
 * 2014.7 - 2015.1: **Visiting Student**, The Centre of Excellence for Research in Computational Intelligence and Applications (CERCIA), University of Birmingham, U.K.